alumna/unitflow/README.md

 ## Extra beneficts

-* Flow's execution is completely asynchronous and non-blocking
 * Each flow's run returns a promise that resolves after all its units have completed
-* Units that depend on other units for its execution remain non-active and do not consume memory or processing
+* Units waiting its dependencies remain non-active and **do not consume memory or processing**

 ## Install